JacobASorensen/WaTor-Project/README.md

 When they find a rock, they stay there, and send out babies every *bottomFeederBreed* turns from their position

 ### Whales
 Whales are mostly indestructible.
 Volcanoes and rocks are the only things that can kill them.
 Whales move to a random tile in a cardinal direction irrespective of that tiles' current occupancy.
-If there happens to be an entity there then it gets swallowed by the whale and inserted into its stomach.
-If the whale moves onto a volcano or a rock, or a volcano spews a rock onto a whale, then the whale will spill the contents of its stomach onto the tiles nearby.
+If there happens to be an entity there then it gets swallowed by the whale and inserted into its' stomach.
+If the whale moves onto a volcano or a rock, or a volcano spews a rock onto a whale, then the whale dies, and the contents of its stomach get released onto the surrounding tiles.

 ### Rocks